 NHL Bet of the Week: Playoff Edition

-Overall, do yourself a favor and bet the over 6.5 goals in this matchup to make some money.
-There is simply too much offensive firepower to not expect a 5-4, or 6-4 matchup this time around.
+Overall, do yourself a favor and bet the New York Rangers +110 in this matchup to make some money.
+There is simply too much offensive firepower from the Rangers, and not enough goaltending by the Devils.